mattmakai/fullstackpython.com/content/pages/06-devops/01-monitoring.markdown

-* [New Relic](http://newrelic.com/) provides application and database monitoring as well as plug ins for capturing and analyzing data about other devleoper tools in your stack, such as [Twilio](/twilio.html).
+* [New Relic](http://newrelic.com/) provides application and database monitoring as well as plug ins for capturing and analyzing data about other developer tools in your stack, such as [Twilio](/twilio.html).
 * [Opbeat](https://opbeat.com) Built for django.
 Opbeat combines performance metrics, release tracking, and error logging into a single simple service.
 * [Scout](https://scoutapp.com/python-monitoring) monitors the performance of Django and Flask apps, auto-instrumenting views, SQL queries, templates, and more.